Maruthi-Teja/Suntek_Mentoring_2020/README.md

 - Training
 1. print count program is uploaded for review
 2. uploaded for review
-3. average approach is uploaded
+3. average approach is uploaded  for review
-4.
+4. best approach is uploaded for review
 5.
 6.
 7.